gurraoptimus/SocialHubX/README.md

 # How to Use

-Enter your social media links.
+Enter your social media username.

 Generate your unique QR code.